dharasheth29/primex_test/README.md

 1. Clone the repository with git clone.
 2. Copy .env.example file to .env and edit database credentials there.
-3. Run composer install
+3. Run - composer install
-4. php artisan make:migration create_user_roles_table
-5. php artisan make:migration create_users_table
-6. Run php artisan migrate
+4. Run - php artisan migrate
-7. php artisan db:seed --class UserRolesTableSeeder
+7. Run - php artisan db:seed --class UserRolesTableSeeder
-8. php artisan db:seed --class UsersTableSeeder
+8. Run - php artisan db:seed --class UsersTableSeeder
-9. php -S localhost:8000 -t public - this will start the local server.
+9. Run - php -S localhost:8000 -t public - this will start the local server.

 Until now, there should be 2 tables created in the database.
 1. Users